Joe Andruzzi: Early life and education

 Andruzzi played college football at Southern Connecticut State University in New Haven, Connecticut, where he majored in special education.
 He played every position on the offensive line and started all four years.
 Andruzzi was a Division II All-American his junior and senior years as well as an offensive team captain during his senior season.

-Andruzzi played high school football at Tottenville High School in his hometown of Staten Island, New York City, New York.
-He was a classmate of Major League baseball All Star starting pitcher Jason Marquis,a teammate of Adewale Ogunleye, defensive end for the Miami Dolphins and then the Chicago Bears and also Ed Lozada(AE Stevenson HS in the Bronx, NY), Semi-Pro football Hall of Fame inductee and member of the five-time champion NY Bandits(USFL).

 Professional career

 In 1997, Andruzzi was picked up as an undrafted rookie free agent by the Green Bay Packers.
-He was allocated by the Packers in February 1998 to play football in Scotland for NFL Europe.
+He was allocated by the Packers in February 1998 to play football in Scotland in the NFL Europe league.
 Andruzzi was released from the Packers after three seasons.
 He was then signed by the New England Patriots in 2000, where he played five seasons and earned three Super Bowl rings.

+After becoming a free agent in 2005, he rejoined former Patriots defensive coordinator and new head coach Romeo Crennel in Cleveland, signing a 4-year deal worth $9 million.
+He was released two years later while the team brought in Eric Steinbach on a $49 million deal from the Bengals.

 In recognition of his contributions, Andruzzi received the Ed Block Courage Award in 2002 and the first Ron Burton Community Service Award in 2003.
-Andruzzi became a free agent in February 2005 and was signed by the Cleveland Browns.
-He played with them for two seasons.

-Cancer experience and charitable mission
+Philanthropy

 In 2001, Andruzzi and his wife, Jen, were introduced to C.J.
 Buckley, who had an inoperable brain tumor.
 The families became very close and, therefore, it was devastating when C.J. died late in 2002.
-Always driven to help others in need, the couple launched the C.J.
-Buckley Brain Cancer Research Fund at Children's Hospital.
+The couple launched the C.J.
+Buckley Brain Cancer Research Fund at Boston Children's Hospital in Boston.

-On May 30, 2007, Andruzzi was diagnosed with non-Hodgkin's Burkitt's lymphoma, predicted to double in size in just 24 hours.
+On May 30, 2007, Andruzzi was diagnosed with non-Hodgkin's Burkitt lymphoma, predicted to double in size in just 24 hours.
 The family relocated back to New England where Andruzzi had an aggressive form of chemotherapy treatment over three months at Dana–Farber Cancer Institute and Brigham and Women's Hospital.
-Andruzzi's last treatment was on August 6, 2007, after which he spent the following year at home in recovery.
+Andruzzi's last treatment was on August 6, 2007, and he then spent the following year at home in recovery.

 After completing treatment, the Andruzzi family founded the Joe Andruzzi Foundation in 2008.
 They are committed to tackling cancer's impact by providing financial assistance for patients and their families as well as funding pediatric brain cancer research.
 Andruzzi received the 2015 Man of the Year award from the Walter Camp Football Foundation.